tuananohut/Mathematical-Roses/README.md

     k = n/d

 When you run the program you can change the n and d values.
 You can draw any shape from the picture below.
+Press n or d to increase their values. n is red, d is blue.

 ![Rose-rhodonea-curve-7x9-chart-improved svg](https://github.com/tuananohut/Mathematical-Roses/assets/57767763/d631c9ea-1219-47d3-b760-0bc825c03727)